SYChen123/A-survey-on-BATADAL-dataset/README.md

 - Paper: ***An approach to detect the cyber-physical attack on water distribution system***

--Idea: Data-driven approach.
+- Idea: Data-driven approach.
 The method consists of 3 modules.
 The first one is to check if the data point is consistent with the control rules.
 The second one is pattern recognition.
 The model is trained on normal data to define normal behavior patterns.
 The third one is developed based on the relationships between the components of water distribution systems.
 This part is for confirming the attack events detected by the aforementioned modules.

 7. Aghashahi et al.